-Now aged 66, Mr Walker says retirement isn’t an option, his strong work ethic and desire to keep active and earning money has been a strong feature to his career.
+Now aged 66, Mr Walker says retirement isn’t an option, his strong work ethic and desire to keep active and earn money have been strong features of his career.

 In late 2020, Westhaven discontinued secure document destruction which saw Mr Walker move to the Customised Employment Program.